twigglits/who-aids-prop/markdowndoc/simpact_cyan.md

   5. `DiedNow`: If the treatment got stopped because the person died, this flag will be 1.
      Otherwise it will be 0.

+### Settings log ###

+The settings log file contains the settings used throughout the simulation.
+The names of the columns describe the configuration options being logged, and there will be a row with values of these configuration options each time the settings got changed.
+The time at which they were applied is also recorded in the log file in the first column.
+The first row in the log file will describe the names of the columns and at least one other row will be present, describing the settings used when the simulation was initialized.
+In case [simulation intervention events](#simulationintervention) are used, additional rows will be present.

+This means that the structure of the settings log will look like the one below in case a simulation intervention event was used to change a parameter of the ['agegap' formation hazard](#agegaphazard) after ten years in the simulation:

+    "t","aidsstage.final", ..., "formation.hazard.agegap.baseline", ...
+     0 ,             0.5 , ...,                               0.1 , ...
+    10 ,             0.5 , ...,                               0.2 , ...

+<a name="locationlog"></a>

+### Location log ###

+The [person log file](#personlog) records the [geographical location](#geodist) of a person, but this is only the last known location.
+By default, the location of a person is set to (0, 0), but if a non-trivial geographical distribution is used instead, [relocation events](#relocation) may be of interest.
+In this case however, a person can have multiple locations throughout the simulation, and a single entry in the [person log file](#personlog) will no longer suffice.

+For this reason, each time a person is assigned a 2D location, an entry is written to a location log file.
+The columns in this file are:

+ 1. `Time`: the time at which the person was assigned the specified location.
+ 2. `ID`: the identifier of the person this location applies to.
+ 3. `XCoord`: the x-coordinate of the location of the person.
+ 3. `YCoord`: the y-coordinate of the location of the person.

 <!--
 	logsystem.cpp
 	logsystem.h